seandstewart/bardly/pending/tragedies/king-lear/uncut.md

 And machination ceases.
 Fortune love you.

 **ALBANY**
-Stay till I have read the letter.
+Stay till I've read the letter. /

 **EDGAR**
-I was forbid it.
+/ I was forbid it.
 When time shall serve, let but the herald cry,
 And I'll appear again.